tomasmcguinness/tomasmcguinness/README.md

 I'm software developer who's interested in programming, smart home technology and home heating.

-I make YouTube videos over at https://youtube.com/@tomasmcguinness and blog, very unpredictably at https://www.tomasmcguinness.com
+I make YouTube videos over at https://youtube.com/@tomasmcguinness and blog, very unpredictably, at https://www.tomasmcguinness.com

-🔭 I’m currently working on building a Zigbee dual temperature probe.
+🔭 I’m currently working on a .Net implementation of the Matter Protocol.

 <!--
 **tomasmcguinness/tomasmcguinness** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.